Deinonychus: Social behavior

 Scientists have debated whether or not Deinonychus was gregarious.

 Deinonychus teeth found in association with fossils of the ornithopod dinosaur Tenontosaurus are quite common in the Cloverly Formation.
 Two quarries have been discovered that preserve fairly complete Deinonychus fossils near Tenontosaurus fossils.
 The first, the Yale quarry in the Cloverly of Montana, includes numerous teeth, four adult Deinonychus and one juvenile Deinonychus.
 The association of this number of Deinonychus skeletons in a single quarry suggests that Deinonychus may have fed on that animal, and perhaps hunted it.
 Ostrom and Maxwell have even used this information to speculate that Deinonychus might have lived and hunted in packs.
 The second such quarry is from the Antlers Formation of Oklahoma.
 The site contains six partial skeletons of Tenontosaurus of various sizes, along with one partial skeleton and many teeth of Deinonychus.
 One tenontosaur humerus even bears what might be Deinonychus tooth marks.
 Brinkman et al. (1998) point out that Deinonychus had an adult mass of 70–100 kg, whereas adult tenontosaurs were 1–4 metric tons.
+(Note: A more recent estimate puts Tenontosaurus at roughly 1 ton.)
 A solitary Deinonychus could not kill an adult tenontosaur, suggesting that pack hunting is possible.

-A 2007 study by Roach and Brinkman has called into question the gregariousness and cooperative pack hunting behavior of Deinonychus, based on what is known of modern carnivore hunting and the taphonomy of tenontosaur sites.
-Modern archosaurs (birds and crocodiles) and Komodo dragons typically display little cooperative hunting; instead, they are usually either solitary hunters, or are drawn to previously killed carcasses, where much conflict occurs between individuals of the same species.
+A 2007 study by Roach and Brinkman has called into question the gregariousness and cooperative pack hunting behavior of Deinonychus, based on what the authors assumed about modern carnivore hunting and the taphonomy of tenontosaur sites.
+The authors claimed that archosaurs (birds and crocodiles) and Komodo dragons typically display little cooperative hunting, arguing that they are only capable of solitary hunting or are drawn to previously killed carcasses, where much conflict occurs between individuals of the same species.
 For example, in situations where groups of Komodo dragons are eating together, the largest individuals eat first and will attack smaller Komodos that attempt to feed; if the smaller animal is killed, it is cannibalized.
-When this information is applied to the tenontosaur sites, it appears that what is found is consistent with Deinonychus having a Komodo or crocodile-like feeding strategy.
+When this information is applied to the tenontosaur sites, it appears that what is found is consistent with Deinonychus having a Komodo-like feeding strategy.
 Deinonychus skeletal remains found at these sites are from subadults, with missing parts consistent with having been eaten by other Deinonychus.